roemmele/answerquest/README.md

 This should install all the required dependencies (which includes pytorch, transformers, and spacy).

 To run the library, you'll also need the question generation (QG) and question answering (QA) model files.
-You can run the download script in the top level of the repo:
+To download these files, clone the repo and run the download script in the top level of the repo:

 `bash download_models.sh`